adriansuter/php-autoload-override/README.md

 }
 ```

-The test case `testRand` would call the `pick` method two times.
-The first one checks, if the `else`-block
+The test case `testPick` would call the `pick` method two times.
+As we have overridden the `\rand` function, we can
+control its returned value to be always 35.
+So the first call checks, if the `else`-block
 gets executed.
 The second one checks, if the `if`-block gets executed.
+Hooray, 100% code coverage.

 Note that this override would only be applied during the unit tests.